AtlasOfLivingAustralia/ala-soils2sat/README.md

   1. the S2S app using `grails run-app`, which uses tomcat
   1. Postgres
   1. a container to do periodic backups of the postgres database to AWS S3
-  1. a container to do periodic backups of the extracts directory to AWS S3
+  1. a container to do continuous backups of the extracts directory to AWS S3
   1. an nginx instance running as a reverse proxy

 # Useful commands